 The WellEng CLC Solver is available as a REST API — send a JSON request with your start and target configurations, get ranked CLC solutions back in milliseconds.
 No installation required.

-The solver runs on GPU (NVIDIA RTX 3080 Ti) and handles batch workloads of up to 100,000 pairs per request at ~0.1ms/pair.
+The solver runs on GPU (NVIDIA RTX 3080 Ti) and handles batch workloads of up to 500,000 pairs per request (premium tier).
+At 100K-pair batches in fast mode, expect ~0.18 ms/pair end-to-end over the Cloudflare tunnel (engine ~0.015 ms/pair; the rest is Pydantic + JSON + gzip + HTTPS).
 Small batches run on CPU.
 The compute field in the response tells you which was used.

 curl -s --compressed -X POST https://api.welleng.org/api/v1/solve \